xclemence/dependencies-graph-services/README.md

 ### Visual Studio Code

-The project is configured to work with the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) plugin.
+The project is configured to work with the [Remote Development][remote-development-plugin-url] plugin.
 With VS Code, you can open the workspace directory in a container (from mcr.microsoft.com/dotnet/core/sdk:3.1) and work inside.

 VS Code launch Two containers when you open workplace
 * Development container